withfatpanda/ship/README.md

     └── mix-manifest.json
 ```

-The relationships between these compiled files and the raw source files should be fairly straight-forward (tip: they're all named the same).

-Of special note above is the `mix-manifest.json` file.
+The relationships between these compiled files and the raw source files should be fairly straight-forward (**Tip:** they're all named the same), but of special note is the `mix-manifest.json` file.

-This file, generated automatically during the build, is used for establishing versions for your compiled files, i.e., *versioning*.
-The version numbers are automatically appended to asset URLs, thus forcing expiration of these resources from visitors' browsers.
+The `mix-manifest.json` file, generated automatically during each build, establishes versions for your compiled files, i.e., *versioning*.
+When using asset loading (see below), the file version numbers are automatically appended to their URLs—this helps to force expiration of these resources from visitors' browsers, keeping their experience of your theme up-to-date.

 ### Loading assets
-When loading assets in your stylesheets, they should be versioned automatically.

-When loading an asset via PHP, use the global function `asset($path)` where `$path` is relative to your theme's assets folder.
+When loading a theme asset via PHP, use the global function `asset($path)` where `$path` is relative to your theme's assets folder.
 For example, invoking `asset('css/theme.css')` would generate a URL for your theme's main stylesheet.

-Generating asset URLs this way will incorporate the assets' current versions, thus ensuring that browsers load the latest copies.
-For an example in context, refers to the script `inc/enqueue.php`.
+For an example in context, refer to the script `src/php/inc/enqueue.php`.

 ### Live reloading
 Coming soon.

 ### Sass: Syntactically Awesome Style Sheets
 If you're not using a CSS preprocessor to build your stylesheets, you're wasting a lot of time.
 If you've only ever used LESS, making the leap to Sass is fairly straightforward, and like us, we think you'll find Sass to be more robust and better-supported.
 Learn more about Sass [here](http://sass-lang.com/).

 ### ES6 and CommonJS
 More details coming soon.

-### Vue and Bootstrap + Vue
-Coming soon.

 ### Customizing your build
 Your front-end build is powered by NPM and Laravel Mix (Webpack).
 The build commands described above in *Building* can be found in your `package.json` file in the section named `scripts`.
 They all ultimately invoke Webpack builds by way of Laravel Mix.